-Although a settlement existed on this site in ancient times, the history of present day Odessa began in the 14th century when Tatar fortress of Khadzhibey was established there.
-It later passed to Lithuania-Poland and, in 1764, to Turkey.
+Although the settlement existed on this site since ancient times, the history of present day Odessa began in the 14th century, when Tatar fortress of Khadzhibey was established there.
+Later, it passed to Lithuania-Poland and, in 1764, to Turkey.

 More Historical Facts…

-The founders included Field Marshal Suvorov, Count Potyomkin-Tavriyskiy and a number of notable Russians, including De Ribas, Devolan and Lanzheron.
+Among the founders of Odessa were Field Marshal Suvorov, Count Potyomkin-Tavriyskiy and a number of notable Russians, including De Ribas, Devolan and Lanzheron.

-They did such a good job of laying the foundation for the port that it has become known throughout the world as a gate to large inland empire.
+Thanks to them, Odessa became known throughout the world as a gate to a large inland empire - the Russian Empire.
 The town was lucky enough to enjoy great deal of freedom under Russian rule.
-The central government kept its thumb on the vast majority of its vast empire.

-He chose Duke Arman de Richelieu as governor in 1803.
-Though a foreigner, Richelieu became a zealous Odessa booster.
-He went all out to create favorable conditions for development and trade.
+He chose Duke Arman de Richelieu as a governor in 1803.
+Though a foreigner, Richelieu became a zealous Odessa booster, created favorable conditions for development of the town and trade.

 That included convincing the government to cut tariffs to only a quarter of what they were at other ports.
-A fifth of the revenue from the money saved on the lower tariffs went toward developing the new city.
+A fifth of the revenue from the money saved on the lower tariffs went toward developing of Odessa.

-It was one of the chief centers of the Russian Revolution of 1905 and was the scene of the mutiny on the warship Potemkin; Sergey Eisenstein’s classic film Potemkin was made there in 1925.
+It was one of the main centers of the Russian Revolution of 1905, the scene of the mutiny on the warship Potemkin.
+Sergey Eisenstein’s classic movie “Battleship Potemkin” was filmed there in 1925.

 The city suffered heavy damage in the World War II during its prolonged and unsuccessful defense against German and Romanian forces.

-Odessa’s city age - 200 years - makes it a young city for this part of the world.
+Odessa age (200 years) makes it a relatively young city.
 By comparison, Kiev is 1,500 years; old Kiev and Lviv are even older.

-Fortunately, most of the marvelous buildings that went up in Odessa during the 18th and 19th centuries were only partially damaged during the World War II.
-That means Odessa retains the charm of yesteryear.
+Fortunately, most of the marvelous buildings constructed in the 18th and 19th centuries were only partially damaged during the World War II.

-Local residents are known to be hospitable, warmhearted, independent, proud - and to possess a sophisticated sense of humor.
+Locals are known to be hospitable, warmhearted, independent, proud - and to have a sophisticated sense of humor.

 The city holds festivals of humor and satire every year on April 1.
 And when the festivals are held, local businesses give their employees the day off.